project-single

 IMPACT

 GREEN.
-The integration of the renovated warehouse [embodied carbon] with its new folded steel and glass facade creates a low energy-use and spectacular way of urban living.
+The integration and renovation of the existing warehouse [embodied carbon] with its new extension with a folded steel and glass facade creates a low energy-use, passive solar energy and spectacular urban living.
 The folded glass facade provides passive solar energy in the winter and its smart solar glass reduces overheating in the summer.
-Exterior spaces such as the prefabricated concrete balconies on the west and east facades provide ample green space.
-The common courtyard on the ground floor is designed to be a gorgeous bamboo garden.
-The building introduces a lively mix of uses to the neighborhood, through the gallery spaces on the ground floor and its 25 lofts with generous amenities above.
+Exterior spaces provided by the prefabricated concrete balconies on the west and wood clad balconies on the east provide ample green space.
+The common courtyard on the ground floor is designed as a bamboo garden.
+The building introduces a lively mix of uses to the neighborhood, through the gallery spaces on the ground floor and its 25 open lofts with generous amenities above.

 Related post: LOFT 8B